 Client Agent means a Person authorised to act as the Client’s agent but does not include a Person acting solely as the Client’s Representative.

-Client Authorisation has the meaning given to it in the TLA.
+Client Authorisation, as amended from time to time, has the meaning given to it in the TLA.

-Client Authorisation - Representative means a Client Authorisation between a Client and a Representative in a form in substantial compliance with the form set out in Schedule 5 , as amended from time to time.
+.

 Conveyancing Transaction has the meaning given to it in the ECNL.